shikharbahikmagar/laravel_job_board_api/README.md

                 "message": "user logged in successfully"
             }

-           this token will be used to do other operations like applying for the job (use like above example while login)
+           //this token will be used to do other operations like applying for the job (use like above example while login)

 8. User Profile

-            login token should be used as above example while login
+            //login token should be used as above example while login

            http://127.0.0.1:8000/api/user/profile